 Dr. Laurence D. Schiller (Ph.D.
-History) is a retired Adjunct Professor from Northwestern University, from which he holds a Ph.D. in African History, and was also the Head Fencing Coach there for 38 seasons.
-He has authored several papers on East African history, including "Female Royals of the Lake Kingdoms of East Africa: An Examination of Their Power and Status" but is now primarily engaged in writing on the American Civil War.
-He has produced works on cavalry tactics including the Blue Gray Education Society monograph, Of Sabres and Carbines: The Emergence of the Federal Dragoon.
+History) is a retired Adjunct Professor from Northwestern University, from which he holds a Ph.D. in African History.
+Having authored several papers on East African history he is now primarily engaged in writing on the American Civil War